 Florida Residency Guidelines

-In order to receive in-state tuition, you must complete and submit the Florida Residency for Tuition Purposes Declaration Form with supporting documentation.
+To receive in-state tuition, you must complete Florida Residency Request Form and provide supporting documentation.

 All students must submit the form, even if they are not Florida residents.